ethanp33/BLAST/README.md

 1. Select option 4 in the main menu by typing `4` and hitting enter:

 ## 5. BLAST
 The BLAST function is used to run a BLAST on a single FASTA file or all FASTA files in a directory.
 As a warning, this function is extremely slow and I would reccommend running a single BLAST.
 The function places the results of the BLAST in CSV file format next to the inputted FASTA file.
-For example, if you input `blast\MN095883.1.fna`, it will place the CSV file in `downloads\blast`.
+For example, if you input `blast\MN095883.1.fna`, it will place the CSV file in `blast`.
 For the BLAST functions, you can find the example files here: `examples\blast`.
 1. Select option 5 in the main menu by typing `5` and hitting enter: